 Amp ratings indicate the safe level of current that can flow through this equipment.

-For instance, the circuits at your house will have a 15/20 amps rating as it is the standard for all medium to tiny houses.
+For instance, the circuits at your house will have a 15/20 amps rating as it is the standard for all medium to tiny homes.
 For larger appliances, you may see 30/40/50 amp ratings.
 Again, you need to understand how much gauge wiring a particular amp circuit can bear.

-A 20-amp circuit will require 12- gauge wiring.
-If you put 14 or 15 gauge wiring on a 20-amp circuit, it can’t take an excessive amount & eventually will create fire hazards.
+A 20-amp circuit will require 12-gauge wiring.
+If you put 14 or 15-gauge wiring on a 20-amp circuit, it can’t take an excessive amount & eventually will create fire hazards.
 So, perfect amp ratings need to be maintained & followed.
 But if you have an accident then call in professionals like Bates Electric immediately.

 3. Balance The Amperage & Circuit Carrier

-Checking the proper amperage settings & balancing them with the circuit carrier is crucial to stay safe from fire hazards.
+Checking the proper amperage settings & balancing them with the circuit carrier is crucial to staying safe from fire hazards.
 That said while changing the switch, light, or other receptacles, these amp ratings need intense consideration.

 Keep in mind not to overload the circuit carrier with plug-in devices.
 The opposite can happen & it’s normal.
 That means you can plug in fewer devices in the circuit carrier, but can’t do the opposite.

 Receptacles are tricky to manage.
 These have T-shaped prongs that are unique in the circuit box.
 So, if your receptacles show a 20 amp rating, you can’t put a 15-amp circuit box.
 It will burst & hazardous outcomes will be inevitable.
-But you can place 15 amp receptacles in a 20-amp circuit box.
+But you can place 15-amp receptacles in a 20-amp circuit box.

 4. Ensure Tight Connections

-If the conductors or wires have a loose connection, chances are rough transition will take place & speed bumps will happen.
+If the conductors or wires have a loose connection, chances are a rough transition will take place & speed bumps will happen.
 As a result, electricity flow will face restriction & accumulate friction & heat.
 When the friction & heat becomes high, fire results.